CtrlK

 Progressive Disclosure

-This is a monolithic wall of text with no references to external files.
-All content — from basic assertions to fuzzing to database testing to benchmarks — is inlined in a single massive document that should be split into focused sub-documents with a concise overview.
+The entire content is a monolithic wall of text with no references to external files or any content splitting.
+Everything from basic assertions to fuzzing to database testing is inlined in a single massive document, with no bundle files to support progressive disclosure.

 1 / 3